 THE RIGHT TO DATA PROTECTION

-We know that in the past publicly funded outreach workers have passed on the private information of homeless people without their consent.
+There have been deeply regrettable occasions when publicly funded outreach workers have passed on the private information of homeless people without their consent.
+These rights are protected by the Data Protection Act and by Article 8.

 THE RIGHT TO PRIVACY

-This is self-evidently important, and is protected by Article 8 of the European Convention.
+This is self-evidently important, and is protected by Article 8 of the European Convention; it is a right very hard for homeless people to access.

 THE RIGHT TO SURVIVAL PRACTICES